Social media is one of the best tools to grow your online presence and to create solid brand visibility.

 3. Grow your reputation on social media

 Building and maintaining a reputation requires time and a lot of work, but it also needs dedication and setting a steady content calendar.
-If you’re not present on social media every day or you don’t post at all says something about you.
+If you’re not present on social media every day or you don’t post at all says something about you and your manager skills.
+If you need help with scheduling posts, check out this list of social media management tools.
 Be in control of your brand’s reputation both online and offline.

 If you want to do it right, here’s what you might want to know: